ni/nimi-python/docs/nidigital/class.rst

                     The returned array of pin states read from the channels in the repeated capabilities.
 Data is returned in the order you specify in the repeated capabilities.
 If a site is disabled, the method does not return data for that site.
 You can also use the :py:meth:`nidigital.Session.get_pin_results_pin_information` method to obtain a sorted list of returned sites and channels.

-                    -   :py:data:`~nidigital.PinState.L` (3): The comparators read a logic low pin state.
+                    -   :py:data:`~nidigital.PinState.L`: The comparators read a logic low pin state.
-                    -   :py:data:`~nidigital.PinState.H` (4): The comparators read a logic high pin state.
+                    -   :py:data:`~nidigital.PinState.H`: The comparators read a logic high pin state.
-                    -   :py:data:`~nidigital.PinState.M` (6): The comparators read a midband pin state.
+                    -   :py:data:`~nidigital.PinState.M`: The comparators read a midband pin state.
-                    -   :py:data:`~nidigital.PinState.V` (7): The comparators read a value that is above VOH and below VOL, which can occur when you set VOL higher than VOH.
+                    -   :py:data:`~nidigital.PinState.V`: The comparators read a value that is above VOH and below VOL, which can occur when you set VOL higher than VOH.